Simonadeka/CIP-B104-CS3-C11_26_DFIT_17300/README.md

 ### 7. CONCLUSION
 The investigation was conducted following DFIT standards.
 All steps were documented with screenshots and hashes.
-Steganographic data was successfully identified and extracted.
-The extracted evidence is relevant to the case.
+Steganographic data was successfully identified and extracted using the passphrase from the recovered document filename.
+The extracted evidence is relevant to the case and maintains forensic integrity.

 **Full Report:** `Final_Report.pdf`